spoonapps/docs/README.md

 1. A `topic`.
 This is the actual wording that will appear in the top nav barl.
 2. A list of `documents`.
 This list is used to populate the topic's documents.
-3. A list of 'sections'.
+3. A list of `sections`.
 This list is used to navigate within a document.